-In accordance with Auditing Standard ASQC 1, [name of assurance practitioner's company, firm or practice] maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+[Name of assurance practitioner's firm] applies Auditing Standard ASQC 1, and accordingly, maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

 In some instances, a statement of changes in water assets and water liabilities need not be presented in a general purpose water accounting report.
-Where this is the case, omit reference to the statement of changes in water assets and water liabilities.
+Where this is the case, omit reference to the statement of changes in water assets and water liabilities omit reference to the statement of water flows.
+38

 In some instances, the statement of changes in water assets and water liabilities may be combined with the statement of water flows.
 Where this is the case, insert the description of the combined statement.
 In some instances, a statement of water flows need not be presented in a general purpose water accounting report.
-Where this is the case,
+Where this is the case, 37

-AWAS 1 provides that, in the absence of explicit guidance in AWAS 1, the Water Accounting Conceptual Framework for the Preparation and Presentation of General Purpose Water Accounting Reports shall be applied in preparing and presenting the general urpose water accounting report.
-30
+AWAS 1 provides that, in the absence of explicit guidance in AWAS 1, the Water Accounting Conceptual Framework for the Preparation and Presentation of General Purpose Water Accounting Reports shall be applied in preparing and presenting the general purpose water accounting report.
 Include this sentence only where there is a discussion of the inherent uncertainty in the notes to the water accounting statements.